Sunscreen Part 1

 And the rest…

-The EU requires any product claiming “water resistant” or “water repellent” to be substantiated through testing.
+The EU requires any product claiming “water-resistant” or “water repellent” to be substantiated through testing.
 No sunscreen is fully waterproof.
 The EU ‘best practice’ guidelines state:

 “The principle of the water resistance test is to compare the Sun Protection Factor for a sunscreen product after a period of immersion in water with the original, static SPF of the product determined according to the International Sun Protection Factor (SPF) Test Method.”
 (Cosmetics Europe)

-When using a water resistant sunscreen, it is important to remember that it is only as efficient as the way you apply it & shouldn’t be used as an excuse to stay in the water for longer.
+When using a water-resistant sunscreen, it is important to remember that it is only as efficient as the way you apply it & shouldn’t be used as an excuse to stay in the water for longer.
 Special care is needed:

 “up to 85 percent of a product can be removed by towel drying, so you should reapply after swimming, sweating, or any other vigorous or abrasive activity.”
 (British Association of Dermatologists)

-You may also see products which claim extra durability, such as 'extended wear' or 'once a day', but it is actually prohibited by law in the EU to suggest a sunscreen product doesn’t need re-application.
+You may also see products that claim extra durability, such as 'extended wear' or 'once a day', but it is actually prohibited by law in the EU to suggest a sunscreen product doesn’t need re-application.
 The British Association of Dermatologists explains that human beings don’t replicate the conditions of a sunscreen test & it is too easy to miss a crucial area when applying – recommending that all sunscreens are reapplied “liberally every couple of hours” (British Association of Dermatologists) including those designed to last longer.

 For the consumer, other particular areas of interest in relation to the sunscreen label in the EU are:

-- The list of Ingredients in descending order of weight & any allergens (these are called International Nomenclature of Cosmetic Ingredients (INCI) names & are internationally recognised) Some products may also add the common names to help you decipher the label.
+- The list of ingredients in descending order of weight & any allergens (these are called International Nomenclature of Cosmetic Ingredients (INCI) names & are internationally recognised) Some products may also add the common names to help you decipher the label.

 - The Expiry date of the product or, if it will last longer than 30 months from manufacture, a “Period after Opening” which is shown as an “open jar” symbol with a figure inside e.g. 12M meaning that it will be effective for 12 months after opening, if stored according to instructions